PaulSchulz/monomatch-myriad/README.md

 # monomatch-myriad
-A collection of resources to make the "Monomatch: Myriad".
+A collection of resources to make the "Monomatch: Myriad" cards.
 Icons etc.